akash720/learning/ml_and_dl_questions.md

 * Must and should use cross validation techniques
 * It is mandatory to use regularization techniques, for example, LASSO.

-### 22. How to handle or missing data in a dataset?
+### 22. How to handle missing or corrupted data in a dataset?
-An individual can easily find missing or corrupted data in a data set either by dropping the rows or columns.
-On contrary, they can decide to replace the data with another value.
+An individual can easily handle missing or corrupted data in a data set either by dropping the rows or columns.
+On contrary, we can also replace the data with another value.
-In Pandas they are two ways to identify the missing data, these two methods are very useful. isnull() and dropna().
+In Pandas they are two ways to identify the missing data, these two methods are: __isnull() and dropna()__.

 ### 23. What is transfer learning ?
 A deep learning model trained on a specific task can be reused for different problem in the same domain even if the amount of data is not that huge.